How you can help

 Fund Raising and Transportation

 We do a lot of fund raising as a non-profit organization.
 All of it goes back to the cats as we are an all volunteer organization.
 Our biggest expense is the veterinarian bills.
 We are constantly exploring new ways to raise money to carry out our mission to humanely reduce the cat population and to care for our foster cats.
-We also need people to help with grant writing.
-We also need volunteers to shuttle cats to and from the veterinary clinic on spay/neuter day.
+We also need people to help with grant writing and volunteers to shuttle cats to and from the veterinary clinic on spay/neuter day.

 DONATE!